Bootstrap Percolation in Random Graphs of Unbounded Rank: Random graphs with a finite number of vertex types

-A heuristic interpretation of the solution \eqref{eq:ode_sol} is as follows: At the time $\tau$ of the percolation, for a vertex of type $l \in [L]$, its degree to the set of infected vertices is approximately Poisson distributed with parameter $\lambda^l(\tau)$.
-Note that $p(k, \lambda)$ is exactly defined in the form of the probability mass function of a Poisson random variable with parameter $\lambda$.
-In other words, for $0 \le k' \le k \le K$, a vertex of type $l$ and initial threshold of $k$ has probability $p(k - k', \lambda^l(\tau))$ to be translated to a threshold of $k'$ at time $\tau$.
-Therefore, at time $\tau$, the fraction of vertices of type $l$ and threshold $k$ is summarized over the fractions of all other vertices with initially threshold $k' \ge k$ that receive exactly $k'-k$ infectious connections.
+A heuristic interpretation of the solution \eqref{eq:ode_sol} is as follows: At the iteration $\tau$ of the percolation, for a vertex of type $l \in [L]$, its degree to the set of infected vertices is approximately Poisson distributed with parameter $\phi^l(\tau)$.
+Note that $p(k, \phi)$ is exactly defined in the form of the probability mass function of a Poisson random variable with parameter $\phi$.
+In other words, for $0 \le k \le k' \le K$, a vertex of type $l$ and initial threshold of $k$ has probability $p(k' - k, \phi^l(\tau))$ to be updated to a threshold of $k'$ at iteration $\tau$.
+Therefore, at iteration $\tau$, the fraction of vertices of type $l$ and threshold $k$ is the sum over the fractions of all other vertices with initially threshold $k' \ge k$ that receive exactly $k'-k$ infectious connections.